hSueki/dscage-pe2/README.md

 **CAGE_PE_pipeline.sh -s number_of_samples -c concurrent_samples_to_process -t number_of_threads**

 Options:
-- `-s` number_of_samples (mandatory): Specify the number of samples (numeric value).
+- `-s` number_of_samples (mandatory): Specifies the number of samples (a numeric value).
-- `-c` concurrent_samples_to_process (mandatory): Specify the number of concurrent jobs to be processed (numeric value).
+- `-c` concurrent_samples_to_process (mandatory): Specifies the number of concurrent jobs to be processed (a numeric value).
-- `-t` number_of_threads (optional): Specify the number of threads (numeric value).
-If not provided, it defaults to 8.
+- `-t` number_of_threads (optional): Specifies the number of threads (a numeric value).
+Defaults to 8 if not provided.

-After submitting jobs using this pipeline, you can check their status and cancel them if necessary, using the following commands: `squeue`, `scancel`.
+After submitting jobs with this pipeline, you can check their status or cancel them using the following commands: `squeue`, `scancel`.
-For detailed information and usage, please refer to the [Slurm manual](https://slurm.schedmd.com/documentation.html).
+For detailed usage information, please refer to the [Slurm manual](https://slurm.schedmd.com/documentation.html).

 <br/>